Wabasha, Minnesota: Geography

 According to the United States Census Bureau, Wabasha has an area of 9.25 sqmi; 8.19 sqmi is land and 1.06 sqmi is water.
-U.S. Highway 61 and Minnesota Highway 60 are two of the main routes in the city.
-Wisconsin Highways 25 and 35 are nearby.
+U.S. Highway 61 and Minnesota Highway 60 are two of the city's main routes Wisconsin Highways 25 and 35 are nearby.

-The city of Wabasha is on the Mississippi River at the foot of Lake Pepin.
+Wabasha is on the Mississippi River at the foot of Lake Pepin.

 Climate

 The Köppen Climate Classification subtype for this climate is "Dfb"(Warm Summer Continental Climate).